drewpendergrass/CHEEREIO/README.md

 3. **Easy to deploy**: One configuration file controls installation and settings
 4. **Easy to link observations**: Object-oriented observation operator implementation allows the user to rapidly add new kinds of data with minimal programming required.

+## Installation

+Follow the guide on the [documentation](https://cheereio.readthedocs.io/en/latest/Installing-CHEEREIO.html) for installation.
+When you clone this repository, we recommend that you check out the latest release of CHEEREIO rather than using the main branch; this ensures reproducability and minimizes bugs.

 ## Documentation
 Detailed documentation is available on [ReadTheDocs](https://cheereio.readthedocs.io), including installation instructions.
 If you encounter any problems not covered by the documentation, please open an [issue](https://github.com/drewpendergrass/CHEEREIO/issues) on GitHub.